openSUSE/libstorage-ng/doc/meetings/yast-storage-requirements.md

 * AI Lukas: ML: libstorage-ng@opensuse.org
 * AI PM: Clarify requirements on FAT partitions
-* AI lmb, Holgi: Claryfy requirements on filesystems (see below)
+* AI lmb, Holgi: Clarify requirements on filesystems (see below)
 * AI Architecture maintainers: Clarify which configurations of RAID are bootable, possibly under which conditions
 * AI: Verify support of resizing logical volumes for LVM
 * AI: Clarify why we do not support encryption of root filesystem, which tools would possibly need to be fixed